beancount/smart_importer/README.rst

 Using Smart Importers
 ~~~~~~~~~~~~~~~~~~~~~

-Once you have decorated your importers (or new subclasses thereof, see the below section on unit testing),
-you can start using your smart importers in the same way as conventional importers.
+You can use your smart importers in the very same way as conventional importers.
 I.e., you can add them to your beancount importer configuration file, like this:

 .. code:: python